Building Services F.A.Q. and Information

 ZONING, LAND USE, SEPA ACT COMPLIANCE, DESIGN REVIEW

 Planning Services is Responsible for Land Use, Zoning, Comprehensive Plan, SEPA Act compliance, and Design Review.
-Planning Services also schedules Pre-application meetings for large construction projects.
+We offer Pre-application meetings for large construction projects.

 SPRINKLERS, ALARM SYSTEMS, FIRE LANES, NEW COMMERCIAL BUILDINGS, HAZARDOUS USES